The future of commissioning for social care

 Reflecting and learning

-It’s a good time to re-think commissioning, to learn together and move forward.
+It's a good time to re-think commissioning, to learn together and move forward.
 Whilst commissioners played a key role in ensuring delivery of services and support to providers during COVID-19, the ultimate impact on individuals was variable.
-Good practice must be spread to move beyond the current postcode lottery of choice for local citizens.
+Good practice must be spread to move beyond the current postcode lottery of choice and outcomes for local citizens.
 That will mean commissioners using and sharing evidence about what is working elsewhere to gain improvement ideas.
 What can we learn from the best including from international learning?

 Members of SCIE co-production network suggest commissioners should ask themselves: